Skip to main content

 Exhibited:

-Edinburgh, Scottish National Gallery of Modern Art, SJ Peploe: A commemorative exhibition, 26th June-8th September 1985, no.78, as Still life: tulips with black background, lent by Mr and Mrs John B Rankin
+Edinburgh, Scottish National Gallery of Modern Art, SJ Peploe: A Commemorative Exhibition, 26th June-8th September 1985, no.78, as Still life: tulips with black background, lent by Mr and Mrs John B Rankin

 This exceptional painting, with its square format and sophisticated black background, recalls the elegance of the artist’s celebrated Edwardian still lifes at the turn of the century, including Coffee and liqueur (Kelvingrove Museum and Art Gallery), Peonies (National Galleries of Scotland) and Still life (Edinburgh Museums and Galleries), in which Peploe paid homage to the Dutch Old Master, Frans Hals and the modern master, Edouard Manet.
 In this strikingly dramatic, almost Art Deco design, the geometric shapes of the dark background and cropped, white-covered table, highlight the curved forms and bright colours of the glass vase and tulips to arresting effect.
 Tulips were Peploe’s preferred flower at this time, often bought from nearby Princes Street, their strong colours and curvilinear stems and leaves brilliantly captured in this bravura presentation.
 Following the planes of the tilted table, the flowers reach from the translucent, spherical vase across the canvas towards the right where five more flowers in bright red, pale mauve and yellow, stretch up to meet them.